rorosaurus/esp8266-goggles/README.md

 1. Do you want to prevent dust from entering your goggles through the sides?
 Seal those holes!
 1. Electric tape the battery in place, or perhaps sew it against the battery holder with some string.
 1. Sew or otherwise attach the battery/microcontroller to the back of the goggle strap.
 Do you want to wrap it in eletrical tape to make it cleaner?
+1. Add some cushion to the sides of where your nose will rub against it.
 1. [Laser cut](laser-cut-diffraction-sheet.vsdx) the diffraction grating sheet to the proper diameter of the goggle lenses.
 Find a way to attach them to the lenses, maybe sandwich them between the LEDs and lense?
 Or we can glue them to the lense.

 # General Use Tips